cognisant/Docs.DevelopmentProcess/README.md

 Columns named ‘to do’, ‘doing’, ‘verify’, and ‘done’ occupy most of the sprint board.
 The team uses these to track the progress of work during a sprint.

 Tasks belonging to stories are represented by Post-its on the board.
 Each story's task Post-its are grouped into horizontal lanes signified by a title card on the far left.
 The Post-its are moved through the columns on the board as they are worked on during the sprint.
-By the end of a sprint, most (if not all) of the task Post-its will have migrated from the ‘To do’ column through the ‘Doing’ and ‘Verify’ columns to the ‘Done’ column.
+By the end of a sprint, all of the task Post-its should have migrated from the ‘To do’ column through the ‘Doing’ and ‘Verify’ columns to the ‘Done’ column.

 When starting a task, a team member takes the single task Post-it, adds their initials, and places it in the ‘doing’ column.
 When the work is complete, the task gets moved to the ‘verify’ column, and the team member begins the next task.